apache/openwhisk-release/releases/0.9.0-incubating/INSTALL.md

 $ ansible-playbook -i environments/local postdeploy.yml
 ```

+There are several know issues when you run the above ansible scripts:

-Normally, the ansible scripts will be executed without error.
-One known issue we have can be found at [this link](https://github.com/apache/incubator-openwhisk/issues/3804), you
+One known issue we have can be found at [this link](https://github.com/apache/incubator-openwhisk/issues/3804).
+You
-can try to run the script "ansible-playbook -i environments/local routemgmt.yml" to see if it can succeed.
-If you fail to
+can run the script "ansible-playbook -i environments/local routemgmt.yml" to see if it can succeed.

+Another issue can be found at [this link](https://github.com/apache/incubator-openwhisk/issues/3815).
+You can find the solution
+in the description of this issue.

+Since this release does not ship the code of test cases, any error regarding test cases can be ignored.

-deploy OpenWhisk, please [log an issue](https://github.com/apache/incubator-openwhisk/issues) for OpenWhisk community.
+The ansible scripts will be executed without error after you go through the above issues.
+If you still fail to deploy OpenWhisk, please [log an issue](https://github.com/apache/incubator-openwhisk/issues) for OpenWhisk community.

 ## Run OpenWhisk